ianalexis/RealViewOn/README.md

 ## Usage

+1. Download the last version from Releases exe or 7z.
-1. The system detects the installed versions of SolidWorks.
+3. The system detects the installed versions of SolidWorks.
-2. It searches for the GPU used by that version of SolidWorks.
+4. It searches for the GPU used by that version of SolidWorks.
-3. Generates a `.reg` file that can be manually reviewed before execution to enable RealView.
+5. Generates a `.reg` file that can be manually reviewed before execution to enable RealView.
-4. If it does not work, modify the `dword` values of the file until activation is achieved.
+6. If it does not work, modify the `dword` values of the file until activation is achieved.

 ## Compatibility

 - **SolidWorks**: Versions after 2010.
 - **GPU**: Nvidia, AMD, or Intel.

-## Execution

-1. Download the latest RealViewOn.exe
-2. RUN.

 ## Disclaimer